 EURECAT is a leading private R&D center in Catalonia, with already 7 spin-offs and the authorship of 73 patents.
 EURECAT works closely with the private sector by providing innovative solutions to boost the technological competitiveness.
 CAMS is a back-end software solution for mobile applications in the retail, entertainment and tourism sectors.
 It improves the experience of the end-user when being close or at the business premises through personalized information presented on the fly on a mobile app.
 As example, it could be applied for improving the shopping experience at a mall or the sightseeing experience at a museum.
 Among other features, CAMS includes real-time proximity services based on micro-location, contextual information, user profiling and a recommender.
 As a strength, CAMS can be integrated with the existing applications and business intelligence processes of the customers.

-During the BTTG program, EURECAT aims to define the business plan and the go-to-market strategy for the CAMS technology and to start contacting early adopters in the retail and tourism sectors.
+The BTTG project team defined the business plan and the go-to-market strategy for the CAMS technology, and began to establish a portfolio of early adopter leads in the retail and tourism sectors.

 Ateknea City Air Monitoring